Specialist Tongue Tie Practitioner, Midwife and Lactation Consultant

 I tend to initially examine babies on my lap with their feet against my torso.
 This can also be done with their head facing away and lower than their bottom facilitated by laying the baby on the mother’s lap feet closest to her torso.
-I will then face the mother knees touching.
 You cannot assess a baby for tongue tie sitting in a parent’s lap in an upright position.

 The aim of the examination is to determine the degree of tension of the frenulum of the tongue and on the surrounding tissue.
 I will then insert my index fingers under the tongue and lift the tongue away from the floor of the mouth.
 If the frenulum is tight, it will often turn white or blanch.
 Part of the assessment is also to note where the frenulum inserts along the gum line and under the tongue.